The Ontology of the African

-Some sincere African intellectuals are genuinely dismayed about the derisory status of the African among other human beings in the world.
+Someone genuinely dismayed that some sincere African intellectuals say nothing about the derisory status of the African among other human beings in the world.
 It is the stuff of an ontology that remains the same today as it was in yesteryears.
-The sources of occasions for being dismayed are numerous, especially the treatment of African immigrants in Diaspora and images of Africa in the media.
+Sources of occasions for being dismayed are diverse.
+Especially the treatment of African immigrants in Diaspora and images of Africa in the media.
 The unexplained detentions, sporting racism, police brutality, rough deportations, slave jobs, denial of guaranteed social amenities, human rights violations.
 The inhumane experiences by migrant Africans in nations who have taken it upon themselves to be the leaders and moralisers of the free world are more than contradictions.

 The answer I got was that the omission was because Africa produced too little energy to register on the map.
 That was a very derisory ontology of African peoples, landmass and whatever else makes up Africa.
 One may ask what African intellectuals do about such exclusions.
-No one I know knows because it’s a rarity to find Africans intellectuals that do.
+No one I know knows because it’s a rarity to find African intellectuals that do.
 It is not unfair to say that there is not much hope from the African intellectual in improving the ontology of the African.
-Those intellectuals who are dismissed as “grammarians” in their own countries even by their leaders, bureaucrats, moguls the educated.
-Those with power are not concerned with derision the ontology of the African is laden.
+Those intellectuals we dismiss as “grammarians” in their own countries even by their leaders, bureaucrats, moguls the educated.
+Those with power are not concerned with derision from the ontology the African suffer.

-Still, Calestous Juma, George Ayittey and a few others would not settle for such a take on the issue; they would instead promote the “Do for Self” narrative critically and persuasively.
+Still, Calestous Juma, George Ayittey, and a few others would not settle for such a take on the issue; they would instead promote the “Do for Self” narrative critically and persuasively.
 However, the self-perpetuating African leaders promote a derisory ontology of the African by their avarice and mediocrity.
-They as a rule of thumb provide no economic, social or political freedoms for their citizens.
-Nations like Congo and Nigeria that have generated enough wealth since the 1960s to be developed countries today are homes to significant percentages of the bottom billion of most impoverished people on the planet despite being middle-income nations.
+They, as a rule of thumb, provide no economic, social or political freedoms for their citizens.
+Nations like Congo and Nigeria that have generated enough wealth since the 1960s to be developed countries today.
+Yet, they are homes to significant percentages of the bottom billion of most impoverished people on the planet despite being middle-income nations.

 Ironically, Diaspora often turns out to be a big disappointment, if not a living hell for migrant Africans.
-They would have never left home if leadership theft was not so rampant and decivilisation allowed to flourish.
+They would have never left home if leadership theft was not so rampant and decivilisation allows to flourish.
 There is the assumption that the leaders and intellectuals of non-African persuasion appear to have provided their people with a much-dignified ontology.
 Maybe they care more for their people or perhaps because they dare to do so.
 No one gives a people a dignified ontology of themselves; such is merit attainable by the power of their leaders and wisdom of their thinkers.
-Oh, Dear!
+Oh, dear!